sh-ryl/AAMAS25_AR/README.md

 ....

-Feel free to email Michael at michael.dann@rmit.edu.au if you have any issues getting the code to run.
+Feel free to email Michael at sheryl.mantik@student.rmit.edu.au if you have any issues getting the code to run.

 ## Running